HarvestProfit/react-native-rectangle-scanner/README.md

 Once triggered, it will take the current detected rectangle and crop, apply filters, and transform the image to correct the perspective.
 It will call `onPictureTaken({croppedImage, initialImage})` containing the URIs of the cropped image and the original image.
 NOTE: The image still needs to be cached which can take a few ms, so loading the image will not work yet.

 The picture will then start to be processed and cached.
-Once done, it will call `onPictureProcessed({croppedImage, initialImage})` container the URIs of the images.
+Once done, it will call `onPictureProcessed({croppedImage, initialImage})` containing the URIs of the images.
 This is called after the image is cached which means you can load the images into the UI.

 NOTE: There is no UI changes when you capture an image.
 No screen flash, only a camera sound.
 This is meant so you can design how you want. *The easiest way is to just use an animated view to flash a white screen.*

 ### Filters
 Instead of allowing you to customize the contrast, saturation, etc of the image, I prebuilt the filters.
 This is because the filter controls are massively different between platforms and changing those values results in much different image outputs.
 Below are the avilable filters.
-Honestly, the color controls where pretty bad on android, so the best ones for android are probably just using the Color and Black & White instead of showing all 4.
+Honestly, the color controls where pretty bad on android, so the best ones for android are probably just using the Color and Black & White instead of showing all 4 (they are only slightly better than Greyscale and the original photo).

 | ID | Name          | Default | Description                            | Preview                                    |
 | -- | ------------- | ------- | -------------------------------------- | -------------------------------------------|